-Owlstone Medical’s patented FAIMS technology has the ability to rapidly monitor a broad range of VOC biomarkers from breath, urine and other bodily fluids with high sensitivity and selectivity
+Owlstone Medical’s patented FAIMS technology can be applied to rapidly monitor a broad range of volatile compounds from breath, urine and other bodily fluids with high sensitivity and selectivity

-Owlstone Medical's FAIMS technology provides an extremely sensitive, selective, non-invasive and fast means of identifying VOC biomarkers in breath, urine and other clinical samples.
-FAIMS instruments are also portable, easy to use and affordable, making them ideal for use in point of care applications.
+Owlstone Medical's FAIMS technology provides a sensitive, selective and fast means of analyzing volatile organic compounds (VOCs) collected from biomarkers in breath, urine and other clinical samples.
+FAIMS instruments (such as the Lonestar VOC Analyzer and ultraFAIMS) are portable, easy to use and affordable, making them ideal for research seeking to develop point of care tests.

 Field Asymmetric Ion Mobility Spectrometry (FAIMS) is a variant of ion mobility spectrometry – a method of distinguishing charged gaseous molecules according to differences in the speed that they move through a buffer gas under the influence of an oscillating electric field.